BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 > Do not edit `Intensity`.
 I think it does nothing in the actual game, haven't really tested though {.is-warning}

-Don't forget, that you can also change its size using `Edit shape bounds tool` (square with dots with a rhombus shaped square inside) in the tool bar
+Don't forget that you can also change its size using `Edit shape bounds tool` (square with dots with a rhombus shaped square inside) in the tool bar

-To render them, you need to select `LightProbe` and toggle forth and back `Inifinte Capture` or `Enabled` (I haven't figure out a better consistent way) to update the lighting; you should see the changes immediately, and then you just save your level.
+To render them, you need to select `LightProbe` and toggle forth and back `Inifinite Capture` or `Enabled` (I haven't figure out a better consistent way) to update the lighting; you should see the changes immediately, and then you just save your level.